 Supportive Housing Programs

 Locates safe, affordable rental housing and provides the security deposit and a portion of the first year’s rent for individuals and families who have income or a reasonable prospect to secure income and agree to accept case management services working towards self-reliance.
 Once accepted into the program, a case manger will assist them to locate affordable housing based on their projected or current income and MCREST will provide the security deposit and rental assistance up to six months.
 A Case Manager will continue to implement the Housing Plan which serves as the foundation for resource coordination to address the barriers that lead to homelessness.
 To participate they must agree to discuss issues/challenges that lead to homelessness and agree to focus on the implementation of solutions in the Housing Plan.
 Case management may continue from 1 – 18 months or until they reach self-reliance.
-Since its inception in September of 2012, 74 families and 53 individuals are now in affordable housing and working towards self reliance.

 Learning and Resource Center